avidcoder123/Elite101Prework/README.md

 Heisenbot's main strength is in answering questions.
 He can answer most questions about himself and can recognize a question by its wording.

 Instead of giving a random response for a statement like most basic chatbots, Heisenbot runs a hash function on user input to decide what to say.
-This way, his response is always the same for any message he is sent.
+This way, his response is always the same for any message he is sent. other conflict message